Night-human/cheat_notes/kubernetes/Kubernetes.md

 cluster has:
   - Control plane: control creation, modification and deletion of nodes and pods
   - Worker node/s
+    - Worker nodes contains pods which contains containers or replicas
 ---

 ## Install kubernetes